 Information in the Notifications to Seafarers as mentioned in literas c and d, should be submitted 30 days before implementing the measures to which the information applies.
-The fishery publications as mentioned in literas c and e, are "Fiskaren" in Bergen and "Fiskeribladet" in Harstad.
+The fishery publications as mentioned in literas c and e, are "Fiskeribladet Fiskaren".
 The measured data and the report on data quality as mentioned in literas f and g, should be submitted within one month after the registration period is concluded.